miykael/miykael.github.io/_posts/2023-10-23-02_tensorflow_simple.md

   set with `validation_data`.

-Finding the right parameters for any of that, as well as establishing the right model architecture, is the black arts of any deep learning practisioners.
+Finding the right parameters for any of that, as well as establishing the right model architecture, is the black arts of any deep learning practitioners.
 For this example, let's just go with some proven default parameters.

 ```python